dbatch-sketch/test_may26/README.md

 # test_may26
-Test repo for Into to Scientific Computing course, UoY
+Test repo for Intro to Scientific Computing course, UoY